-Instructor - Hip Hop, Lyrical/Contemporary
+Instructor - Hip Hop, Contemporary

-Instructor - Tap, Lyrical/Jazz
+Instructor - Tap, Jazz, Contemporary

 Ms. Suni has had a love of dance all her life.
 As a child she took classes beginning at the age of seven.
 At nine she auditioned for and was accepted into the company at Studio Once Dance Conservatory, located in Chicago Illinois, where she performed at many major parks.
 At age twelve she moved to Richmond Texas, and danced with Becky's Academy of dance for a year, before joining their company for two and a half years.

 She has also had the joy of being taught and influenced by Stephen Boyd, and others such as Frank Hatchet and Ale Lowe.
 She attended Cookie Joe’s Dance School for tap and jazz, and went to Allegro School of Ballet.
 Ms. Suni taught classes at Dance Zone for five years.
 Prior to teaching she was a student at Dance Zone for four years.

 Her specialty is tap, but she enjoys all styles.
 She has spent the last five years at Anne Moody Sill Dance Studio.
 Learning the ins and outs of the dance world from a director who's been in the business for over 45 years has been an educational experience, promoting even more growth in her dance teaching.
 For the past year she has taught at Move Dance and Family.
 She hopes to continue learning from wonderful choreographers and developing in her students’ grace, self-discipline, and self-confidence.
 She's definitely excited to be a part of a new family at Core Dance Alliance.